Summer Scholar Research Program

 - Academic performance (GPA of 3.0 or higher)

-Early in January each year completed Mentor Abstract forms are to be submitted via email to the Office of Research and Graduate Studies at the College of Veterinary Medicine, Iowa State University.
+Each year completed Mentor Abstract forms are to be submitted via email (click here) to the Office of Research and Graduate Studies at the College of Veterinary Medicine, Iowa State University.
 Mentors, please indicate on the form if you have discussed your project with a potential scholar.

 The match between a Research Scholar and a Faculty Mentor is central to the Summer Scholar Research experience.
 Once students are selected as Research Scholars, several steps occur to create the appropriate match.

 Faculty mentors will have submitted a research abstract describing an important problem to be investigated and specific aims associated with the proposed research project.
 Then:

-- Current year's Mentor Abstracts will be uploaded to the CVM Summer Scholar Research Program website by mid-January each year.
+- Current year's Mentor Abstracts will be uploaded to the CVM Summer Scholar Research Program website toward the end of December.

 - The scholars are required to rank their top three preferences for participating mentors/projects.
 Please complete the project rankings section in the Summer Scholar online application.

 - Student applicants will be asked to set up meetings with potential mentor matches.